uob-coms20007/webpages/papers.md

 ![report card](assets/icons8-report-card-100.png){: .icon }
 ## Assessment

-The unit is 100% assessed by a written exam in the January exam period.
+The unit is 100% assessed by a 3-hour written exam in the Winter assessment period (i.e. the week following Week 12 of TB1).

 This exam is considered open book in the following sense:
 *Candidates may bring to the exam room 1 double-sided A4 page of notes in any format.*